Home

 William E. patented several innovative designs for sleigh bells and bell straps in the mid 1800s.
 One of his patents from the 1860s describes the way he drilled and tapped the base of bells so they could be fastened to a strap with machine screws, rather than the more common rivets.
 Another patent covers a unique method for attaching buckles to bell straps.
 (5)

-From the bells we have seen, William E. made petal, round ridge, egg, stamped egg, and "Eastlake" style bells in the 1 1/4" to 1 3/8" size range.
+From the bells we have seen, William E. made petal, round ridge, globe, band, stamped egg, and "Eastlake" style bells mostly in the 1 1/4" to 1 3/8" size range.
 Many of these bells were plated with soft nickel or tin.
 Although only his petal bells had his initials and running horse maker's mark, all of his bells can be identified by his patented machine screw fasteners.

-Many of his cast egg and round-ridge bells show another innovation -- they have a separate oval-shaped metal collar between the bell and its strap.
+Many of his globe and round-ridge bells show another innovation -- they have a separate oval-shaped metal collar between the bell and its strap.
 According to his patent, the collar raises the bell off the leather to improve the sound.
 (5) In our restoration work, we have seen collars made of plated steel, copper, and lead.
-The oval collar detail was eventually incorporated into his bell molds, so the bell and collar were cast in one piece.
+The separate oval collar was eventually incorporated into the design of his bells, so the bell and collar were cast in one piece.
 Barton's stamped egg bells have a separate cast-brass base crimped into the bottom of the bell to improve the sturdiness of the bell.

-William E. did make cast-brass petal bells larger than 1 3/8", although they are not as common as his smaller bells.
+William E. made cast-brass petal bells larger than 1 3/8", although they are not as common as his smaller bells.
 These larger bells are marked with his running horse logo, but some have a cast shank and others have his patented machine screw fastening.
-Although the machine screw fastener works well for the smaller bells, it is not so successful for a larger, heavier bell.
+Although the machine screw fastener works well for the smaller bells, it is not nearly as good for larger, heavier bells.
 A traditional cast shank is a better design.

 Barton Bell Company

-In 1881, the foundry originally owned by Hiram Barton and later his son William E. Barton was purchased and reorganized as the Barton Bell Company.
-O. L. Clark, A. W. Barton, and A. G. Barton ran the business through the late 1800s.
-Along with other products, the Barton Bell Co. continued to make sleigh bells designed and patented by William E. Barton.
+In 1881, the foundry originally owned by Hiram Barton and later his son William E. Barton was sold and reorganized as the Barton Bell Company.
+The principals in this new company were Abner Watrous Barton, president; Adeline G. Barton (AW's wife), secretary/treasurer; and Orlando Launcelot Clark, investor.
+Along with other products, the Barton Bell Co. continued to make sleigh bells designed and patented by William E. Barton, including a saddle gong and a globe-style sleigh bell.
 (9)

 Barton & Starr Manufacturing Co.